python-adaptive/paper/paper.md

 The candidate point with the largest loss will be chosen, which in this case is the one with $L_{1,2}$.
 ](figures/loss_1D.pdf){#fig:loss_1D}

-![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different one-dimensional functions (red).
+![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different one-dimensional functions (red) where the number of points in each column is identical.
 We see that when the function has a distince feature---such as with the peak and tanh---adaptive sampling performs much better.
 When the features are homogeneously spaced, such as with the wave packet, adaptive sampling is not as effective as in the other cases.](figures/adaptive_vs_grid.pdf){#fig:adaptive_vs_grid}